zEuS-0390/2D-Top-Down-Game/README.md

 # A* Pathfinding with Multiple Units
 This was made using the PyGame library from Python.
-It has an A* star algorithm and tilemap scrolling implementation.
+It has an A* star algorithm and top-down and tilemap scrolling feature.
 ### Language Used
 - Python
 ### External Dependency